 - Check for eggs on flower buds, flowers and terminal shoots.

-- Look for presence of young caterpillars among flowers and foliage
+- Look for the presence of young caterpillars among flowers and foliage

-- Also look for fecal remains of adults and larvae, frass of larvae and malformed pods
+- Also look for faecal remains of adults and larvae, frass of larvae and malformed pods

 - Damaged flowers and newly formed pods with holes